federicotdn/verb/README.md

 All of these are explained in later sections of this guide.

+> [!NOTE]
-**Note**: When reading Org heading properties, properties defined in parent headings are ignored by default (i.e. they are not inherited or passed down).
+> When reading Org heading properties, properties defined in parent headings are ignored by default (i.e. they are not inherited or passed down).
 This can be controlled using the `org-use-property-inheritance` variable (default: `nil`).

 ### Verb Variables from External Files

 To further keep sensitive information safe and separate from Verb `.org` files, Verb variables can also be defined from either JSON or Emacs Lisp external files.
 Use the `Verb-Prelude` property followed by the path (relative to the current Org file, or absolute) of the external file to load.
 The file will loaded and applied as a prelude before requests are sent.

+> [!NOTE]
-**Note**: Files that are GPG or EasyPG encrypted can opened and decrypted automatically by Emacs if configured appropriately.
+> Files that are GPG or EasyPG encrypted can opened and decrypted automatically by Emacs if configured appropriately.
 See [Emacs Auth-source manual](https://www.gnu.org/software/emacs/manual/auth.html) for more information.
 It is strongly recommended to use GPG or EasyPG when storing credentials in files.

 The value for `Verb-Prelude` may be set globally as an [in-buffer setting](https://orgmode.org/manual/In_002dbuffer-Settings.html), or on each heading level as a property.
 When a request is sent, Verb will first load the global `Verb-Prelude` external file, and then will load all `Verb-Prelude`s starting from the topmost parent heading, down to the one being sent.
 This implies that lower-level headings can re-define variables set in upper headings, if needed.